Choosing your tent

 What should my tent be made of?

-Tents can be made of cotton canvas, nylon or polyester with or without a fabric coating.
-Poles can be of aluminium, steel or composite materials.
+Tents can be made of polyester, cotton canvas, polycotton or nylon with or without a fabric coating.
+The frame can be made of poles (in aluminium, steel or composite materials) or air-filled tubes.
 We look at tent fabrics and poles, groundsheets and pegs on separate pages.

 What about doors and windows?